Lynn Richard Lovenguth

 - Died September 29, 2000 in Beaverton, OR USA

-Lynn Lovenguth pitched 16 games in the majors but was more prominent for his minor league accomplishments, including International League Pitcher of the Year in 1956.
+Lynn Lovenguth pitched 16 games in the majors but was more prominent for his minor league accomplishments, including being named the International League Pitcher of the Year in 1956.
 Most of his major league games were with the Philadelphia Phillies in 1955, a team that went 77-77.
 Lovenguth was a 32-year-old rookie who along with 32-year-old Bob Kuzava was the oldest pitcher on the staff other than 38-year-old Murry Dickson.

 He appeared in 13 games for the 1960 Tacoma Giants, posting a 3.81 ERA on a team that also featured Juan Marichal in 18 games with a 3.11 ERA.
 In 1961 the Tacoma Giants won the Pacific Coast League championship, and Lynn posted a 2.95 ERA in 14 games.
 The only pitcher on the staff with a better ERA was Gaylord Perry.